 On Amazon’s website, “the consumer wins, but the manufacturer loses,” Sherengo said.
 Groupon “allows us to know what profit we’re going to make.”
 Amazon declined to comment on pricing for sellers on its site.

-Shipping packages costs much more than selling coupons online, a reality that has already hit Groupon’s bottom line (GRPN).
+Shipping packages costs much more than selling coupons online, a reality that has already hit Groupon’s bottom line (GRPN:US).
 Evercore estimates the company loses money on Groupon Goods, with a negative operating margin of 15.6 percent, compared with a positive margin of 17.3 percent for its coupons.
 Groupon expects margins for physical products to improve to almost 10 percent, according to Chief Financial Officer Jason Child.

 “Customers have embraced” Groupon Goods “a little faster than we expected,” Child said in an interview last month.
 While that’s boosting sales, it’s also “leading to margin reductions.”